Thank you so much for your interest in custom artwork. I look forward to working on a special piece for you!

 What photos work best?

-My style works best if your photo captures a special moment between its subjects (typically 2 people).
+For portraits of human subjects, my style works best if your photo captures a special moment between the subjects (typically 2-3 people, but more can be included if desired), where the subject(s) are engaged in something, and the photo is shot from the side or profile.
 I don’t recommend a formal (or even informal) camera-facing portrait where subjects are smiling at the camera.
 If your photo of a very special moment isn't the best quality, still send it to me, because using fine art techniques is a way to turn mediocre snapshots into meaningful, display-worthy art!
 If you are having trouble deciding between images, you can send me a few, and I can give you my thoughts on which would work best.

 Can I submit a photo taken by someone else?